gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 `name: blueprint`.
 But now, this resource has an _access_ of `type: localBlob`.
 Instead of an `imageReference`, this _access_ of `type: localBlob` has a `localReference`.
 This is the sha256 hash value of the blueprint.
 If you open the blob directory here, you will see that it contains a file with exactly that name.
-Furthermore, this _access_ has a field `mediaType`, which provides information about the format in which the blueprint is stored, here that it is an archived and compressed (tar+gzip).
+Furthermore, this _access_ has a field `mediaType`, which provides information about the format in which the blueprint is stored, here that it is archived and compressed (tar+gzip).
 The _access_ of `type: ociArtifact` did not need to provide this information since the `ociArtifact` format is determined through the oci standard and the format of the contents of the oci artifact is described within the artifact itself.